shakiraa125/SQL-Task2/README.md

 - MySQL
 - Visual Studio Code
 - ### **Project Overview:**
-The Hotel Booking Management System is a comprehensive application designed to manage hotel operations, including room management, customer data, reservations, and payments.
+The Hotel Booking Management System is designed to manage hotel operations, including room management, customer data, reservations, and payments.
 The system leverages a MySQL database for backend operations and a Python-based GUI using Tkinter for user interaction.
 It features a clean, user-friendly interface and enables users to view and manage key hotel-related data